aNNiMON/Own-Programming-Language-Tutorial/README.md

 ## Build

-Build using Gradle `./gradlew dist`
+Build using Gradle `./gradlew shadowJar`

 or take a look to [latest release](https://github.com/aNNiMON/Own-Programming-Language-Tutorial/releases/latest) for binaries.